launchdarkly/hello-react-native/README.md

 1. Open the `hello-react-native` directory
 2. Copy the mobile key from your account settings page from your LaunchDarkly dashboard into `App.js`.
+3. Set flagKey to a valid flag key in your project/environment.
-3. Run `yarn` to install dependencies.
+4. Run `yarn` to install dependencies.
-4. For iOS, set up the native module dependencies by running `npx pod-install`.
+5. For iOS, set up the native module dependencies by running `npx pod-install`.

 ## Running